genesiscommunitysuccess/docs/docs/platform-reference/data-model/define.md

 }
 ```

-In the above example there is one to many relationship between INSTRUMENT and ALT_INSTRUMENT_ID table.
-When this view is used in any of the service like data-server/request-replies or event handlers, user needs to provide values for INSTRUMENT_ID and ALTERNATE_TYPE fields
+In the above example there is a "one to many" relationship between INSTRUMENT and ALT_INSTRUMENT_ID table.
+When this view is used in any of the service like data-server (in client enriched scenarios), request-replies or event handlers, the user will need to provide values for INSTRUMENT_ID (which is the root table primary key) and ALTERNATE_TYPE fields.

 *Dynamic joins*
 Dynamic joins are helpful if you want to do complex join operations.
-This has a shared syntax with derived fields
+This join option has shares the same syntax as "derived fields"

 ```kotlin
 joining(fix, backwardsJoin = true) {